domtronn/all-the-icons.el/README.md

 To check if you've misconfigured your Emacs font settings, you can try the following steps:

-1. print out all of the icons in an icon set and they're corresponding id/name.
+1. Print out all of the icons in an icon set and their corresponding id/name.

 ```el